JacopoDapueto/disentangled_microscopy/README.md

 ### Download and prepare datasets
 #### Microscopy datasets

-1. Set the environment variable `DISENTANGLEMENT_LIB_DATA` to this path, for example by adding
+1. Set the environment variable `DISENTANGLEMENT_LIB_DATA` to this path, for example, by adding

 ```
 export DISENTANGLEMENT_LIB_DATA=<path to the data directory>